infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-1.md

 #Opening an Investigation - Notification to Health & Safety Allocated Person

 ##Description
-A user should receive an email confirming when an investigation is opened on an incident they are the health & safety allocated person for.
+A user should receive an email confirming when an investigation is opened on an incident for which they are the health & safety allocated person.

 ##Preconditions
 + The tester must already be registered with an email address and password.